DataDog/hiring-engineers/answers.md

-Copy and paste your API-key in your `datadog.yaml` file:
+Copy and paste your API-key to your `datadog.yaml` file:

 ![Task1-Add_API_key_to_yaml](./img/Collecting%20Metrics/Task1/Task1-Add_API_key_to_yaml.png)